Substance Abuse in Adolescent with Best Prevention

 • Sudden changes in body weight

-• Eyes that are watery or bloody
+• Water or bloody eyes

 • Shaking